rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

   messages, the subscriber should poll more often, or both.

 - **Step 2 - variation 3:** All messages have been listed.
-The subscriber gets an empty response, and continues to periodically list messages using the queue&rsquo;s last known marker, until it gets a non-empty response.
+The subscriber gets an empty response, and continues to periodically list messages using the queue's last known marker, until it gets a non-empty response.

 - **Step 2 - variation 4:** The subscriber crashes before it can get message X. A process